 There’s not anyone who knows what I do all day (least of all me) so nobody is in any position to judge me.
 Well Meaning Woman talked about me “taking the time to teach [my child] things” but the thing about teaching any child anything is that you are always teaching them.
 You don’t really get a choice in the matter!

 They are constantly learning and very often we don’t get the convenience of stopping what we’re doing to have cutesy little one-to-one life tutorials.
 So we multi-task and teach.
 Do the dishes and tell them how the dinosaurs died.
 Navigate a ring road and explain why lions aren’t technically ‘King of the Jungle’, or try to have a shower and explain why you’ve got hair in certain places and they haven’t.
 We rarely get a choice in the matter, and sometimes you can’t be arsed but you do it anyway because that’s what we do.
+They can still learn and grow simultaneously at the very moment you’re using your phone around your kids, that’s how incredible children are.

-It’s the technological equivalent of finishing a hot cup of tea, of having a wee alone and uninterrupted, of being able to get through the day without someone else’s food or bodily fluids appearing as if by magic somewhere on your clothes.
+Using your phone around your kids is the technological equivalent of finishing a hot cup of tea, of having a wee alone and uninterrupted, of being able to get through the day without someone else’s food or bodily fluids appearing as if by magic somewhere on your clothes.